 - You can do it, but your body vibrates or shakes while making the move.

 All of these are signs of weak glutes and a weak core.

 Do I Really Need To Be Able To Do That?

 Unequivocally, YES!
 But only if you want more power and consistency in your swing.

 So all of the best players in the world do this, it’s just that it’s happening so fast you don’t see it.
 A better golfer will address the ball with a forward tilt of the pelvis and a straight spine.
 That spine resembles the letter ‘I’, I for IDEAL.

-As that player goes into the top of the backswing that curve will increase (or extend).
+As that player goes to the top of the backswing that curve will increase (or extend).
 Now, here is where the magic move happens.
 In the time it takes to get from the top of the backswing to impact the lumbar spine goes from the extended position (anterior tilt) to the (posterior tilt) position (tail bone tucked under) or flattening of the lower back.
 It’s just hard to see that because it’s happening at such a high speed.

 What muscles are responsible for creating that posterior tilt?
 You guessed it!
 The King and the Queen, the glutes, and the abs.

 Well, let’s think of this.
 Imagine your legs are the prongs of an electrical plug and your torso (aka ‘the core’) is the outlet itself.
-As you go into the posterior tilt you are connecting the legs into the trunk.
+As you go into the posterior tilt you are connecting the legs to the trunk.
 This connection is what transfers energy generated from pushing into the ground with your feet to the lead shoulder, arm, club, and finally the ball.
-If you cannot create or control this pelvis motion you are likely going to moves your hips towards the golf ball too early in the downswing sequence.
-This move is known as early extension because the hips extend (or straight up) too soon in the swing and disconnects the legs from the torso.
+If you cannot create or control this pelvis motion you are likely going to move your hips towards the golf ball too early in the downswing sequence.
+This move is known as an early extension because the hips extend (or straight up) too soon in the swing and disconnect the legs from the torso.

 No connection, no power.